Step 5. Add Capacity Tier

 To override behavior of moving old backups, click Override, select the Move oldest backup files sooner if scale-out backup repository is reaching capacity check box and define a threshold in percent to force data transfer if a scale-out backup repository has reached the specified threshold.

-- To offload data encrypted, select the Encrypt data uploaded to object storage check box and provide a strong password.
+- To offload data encrypted, select Encrypt data uploaded to object storage and provide a strong password.
 With this option selected, the entire collection of blocks along with the metadata will be encrypted while being offloaded.

 If you have not created the password beforehand, click Add or use the Manage passwords link to specify a new password.